newrelic/terraform-provider-newrelic/website/docs/r/notification_channel.html.markdown

   property {
     key = "service"
-    label = "Service Name" // Label of service tab in channel builder.
+    label = "Service Name" // Label of service drop-down value in the channel builder.
 This will show as blank if left empty. value = "PTQK3FM"
   }